Support Us Button Widget

 Mother’s Day

 This day of matriarchs all started with (you guessed it) a mother.
-Ann Reeves Jarvis was an 1800s activist and organizer.
-In 1858, she created Mothers’ Day Work Clubs to improve sanitary conditions and curb infant mortality.
-After the Civil War, she organized Mothers’ Friendship Day, where veterans from the North and South came together for the first time in years.
+In the late 1800s, activist Ann Reeves Jarvis created Mothers’ Day Work Clubs and organized Mothers’ Friendship Day — where veterans from the North and South came together for the first time in years — following the Civil War.

-After Ann died in 1905, her daughter, Anna Jarvis, organized the first formal “Mother’s Day” commemoration in honor of her mom on the second Sunday in May.
-It becomes an official West Viriginia holiday in 1910, and President Woodrow Wilson made it national in 1914.
+After Ann died in 1905, her daughter, Anna Jarvis, organized the first formal “Mother’s Day” in honor of her own on the second Sunday in May.
+It became an official West Virginia holiday in 1910, with President Woodrow Wilson taking it nationwide in 1914.

 Father’s Day